ukparliament/weeknotes.data-search/2018/03/index.md

 Wednesday was [dator day 37](https://twitter.com/dasbarrett/status/953681955475869696).
 Unlike some previous dator days it was not a "punishing hell-ride".
 Though some of the prioritisation work was a little improvised.
 And interruptions came thick and fast.
 Still, some thing were agreed:

 * Dator days will henceforth be numbered according to [bingo best practice](https://www.winkbingo.com/online-bingo/bingo-calls).
+At least until we run out of bingo.

 * Work for the Guide to Procedure team to allow subject tagging of their articles is now top priority.
 This will involve importing a sub-section of the Indexing and Data Management Section's (IDMS) [controlled vocabulary](http://www.data.parliament.uk/dataset/thesauri) and building some links between that and the articles in our headless CMS.